 Now think about spending $16,000 on that shiny new S1000RR sport bike you've always wanted.
 190hp monstrosity meant for racing but you're going to go out and buy this thing as a first bike.
 And it's going to scare the living shit out of you and each time you drop it it's going to cost you something like $1000 to fix all that bodywork.

-So since you're going to drop your bike, well unless you're Josh, drop a bike that's cheap, light, easy to lift and easy to fix.
+So since you're most likely going to drop your bike, drop a bike that's cheap, light, easy to lift, and easy to fix.
 Make your mistakes on a bike you don't care about or that a friend doesn't care about.
-Do have it evaluated to make sure it's safe, that the brakes work, the suspension is ok, the tires are good and that it's not going to be a liability.
+Do have it evaluated to make sure it's safe, that the brakes work, the suspension is ok, the tires are good, and that it's not going to be a liability.

-Standard bikes without a fairing with a largely straight up and down seating position, i.e. not leaned too far forward like a sport bike and not leaned too far back like a cruiser are probably best.
-(In direct contradiction to my Honda Rebel recommendation above.
-There just aren't a lot of bikes out there for shorter riders which is why it's on the list.)
+Standard bikes without a fairing with a largely straight up and down seating position, i.e. not leaned too far forward like a sport bike and not leaned too far back like a cruiser are probably best, but this is also a matter of personal preference.

 There are many ways to go about it and if you're willing to accept the expense of dropping a bike along with it's subsequent decrease in value then maybe a new "better" bike makes sense.
 Regardless of that, for the vast majority of riders my recommendation stands.
 If this is your first bike don't try to go out and get the bike of your dreams from the get-go.
 Get something small and light to learn on and build up to the bike of your dreams.
 It's likely to end up being a vastly different bike than you expect.